 Along with different types of lenses, you can also choose from many different types of coatings.
 Here are some of the popular ones:

-• Blue light-blocking treatment: This treatment helps to block or filter out blue light coming from digital screens, protecting you from digital eye strain and fatigue.
+- Blue light-blocking treatment: This lens treatment helps to block or filter out blue light coming from digital screens, protecting you from digital eye strain and fatigue.

-If you need help choosing the right lenses and lens coating for your needs, give us a call today in Arlington or Memphis to schedule an appointment!
+If you need help choosing the right lenses and lens coating for your needs, schedule an appointment today at Primary Eye Care in Arlington or Memphis!